Learn YUM configuration in Linux. Understand what is yum, features of yum, what is a repository, and how to configure it.

 - Looks for more than one source for software

 - Supports CLI and GUI

-- Automatically detects architecture of system and search for best fit software version
+- Automatically detects architecture of the system and search for best-fit software version

 - Works well with remote (network connectivity) and local (without network connectivity) repositories.

-All these features made it best package manager.
-In this article we will walk through Yum configuration steps.
+All these features made it the best package manager.
+In this article, we will walk through Yum configuration steps.
 You can also browse through below yum related posts :

 - Yum automatic updates

 - How to check if package is installed